NoCtrlZ/plonk-proof/README.md

 # Plonk Proof
-This is zkp app using plonk circuit
+This is zkp app using plonk protocol.

 ## Premise